So what’s with Pear Shaped diamonds, anyway?

-(That’s why so many couples go ring shopping together.)
+That’s why so many couples go ring shopping together if things are OBVIOUS 😉

-With so many stones and ring styles to choose from, sometimes finding that “forever stone” can be a tricky endeavour.
+With so many stones and ring styles to choose from, sometimes finding that “forever stone” can be a tricky endeavor.

 And while solitaire stones are viewed as classic and traditional engagement rings, there’s no reason why you can’t go with something unique but still classically beautiful, just like the beauty who will be wearing it.

 Welcome to the pear shaped diamonds.